 On Saturday 15th August 2020, my daughters shouted that I should look out the window as a convoy of military vehicles were passing – clearly on the way to some VJ Day celebration.
-I grabbed my camera (with a Sony 135mm f1.8 GM lens attached) and took some photos of the vehicles going past.
-View all the photos .
+I grabbed the Sony A7 III camera (with the Sony 135mm f1.8 GM lens attached) and took some photos of the vehicles going past.
+The Sony 135mm f1.8 lens is one of my very favourites as it combines spectacular sharpness with silky soft background blur.
+It really […] .
 Click here to read the full article.

 It’s finally here – High Dynamic Range (HDR) on Sky’s Ultra HD (4k) service – and it looks amazing.
 HDR makes pictures more vivid and realistic, with more intense colours and, for many viewers, HDR makes more difference than the extra resolution provided by Ultra HD.
 It’s not good news for everyone though as some Sky Q boxes are not compatible with HDR.
 You can read my review on my Increase Broadband Speed site here: Review: Sky Finally Launches HDR […] .
 Click here to read the full article.